 No Sew Solutions

 For very large gifts, try using a pillow case!
 No sewing necessary!
 And keep your eye out for free reusable gift bags, like those bags that sheets come in.
 You can also just use pieces of fabric as wrapping without sewing it into a bag.
 Just wrap up the gift as you would with paper, use a little tape to help hold in place if necessary, and close up with a ribbon tied up both directions.
 You could buy some fabric and cut up with pinking shears (to prevent fraying), or use thin dish towels, old receiving blankets, and small blankets as is.
-The bags are a little easier to use though, in my opinion.
+The bags are a little easier to use though, in my opinion, even if you use the bag more like wrapping paper than like a gift bag.
 Of course, you can also buy reusable fabric gift bags if you want to.

 Read about 9 more easy and eco-friendly ways to wrap gifts in this post.